lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 Let me read this test for you: there will be a `sum` function available in the system that accepts two integers.
 If the two integers are 4 and 5 the function will return 9.

 As you can see there are many things that are tested by this statement.

+* It tests that the function exists and can be imported
-It tests that the function exists, that it accepts two integers, and that it performs the correct sum of 4 and 5.
+* It tests that the function accepts two integers
+* It tests that giving 4 and 5 as inputs the output will be 9.

 Pay attention that at this stage there is no code that implements the `sum` function, the tests will fail for sure.

 As we will see with a practical example in the next chapter, what I explained in this section will become a set of rules of the methodology.